kyleskwon/kyleskwon.github.io/_portfolio/blocjams.md

 {:.center-image}
 ![]({{ site.baseurl }}/img/blocjams2.png)

-Using DOM scripting, I was able animate the selling points using events.
+Using DOM scripting, I animated the selling points using events.
 By calling .getBoundingClientRect() I was able to measure the distance from top of the selling points to the top of the viewport/window.
 I also learned about the window.innerHeight property to decide when to trigger the animation.
 Once the user scrolled 200 pixels into the .selling-points element, I initiated the animation.

 After working on the landing page, I built out the collection and album views (see below).